Employers Liability Insurance

 - Compare & see if you could save

 Employers liability insurance is required by law for business owners who employ more than one person.
 It covers the cost of any compensation if an employee brings a claim against their employer.
 This might be as a result of injury, sickness or any other problem caused which their employer is liable for.

 Accidents can happen even in the safest of workplaces.
 It is a legal requirement for UK businesses to have employer’s liability cover for a minimum of £5million.
 Failing to have appropriate cover in place could result in a fine of up to £2500 for each day a business is not insured.

 Do I need employers liability insurance?

 If you are a business owner with more than one employee, then you must ensure the right cover is in place.
 This applies to businesses in all sectors.
 There are a few exceptions.
-You might not need cover if any of the following apply:
+You might not a need cover if any of the following apply:

 - Your business is a limited company with only one person employed.
 This person must also own over 50% of the share capital